 And, if a great person leaves for a fantastic job somewhere else, the worst case is that you helped them get there.
 Take some pride in that.
 It still stings, but take pride anyway.

 You will have weeks when you work 7 days, 15 hours a day.
 Depend on it.

 Make sure you have a routine that can sustain you: Take breaks, chew gum, listen to music, whatever.
 Make sure your workspace is perfect.
-And make sure you can make up for that with friends, family and yourself when the squeeze is past.
+And make sure you can make up for that with friends, family, and yourself when the squeeze is passed.

 Physical well-being is crucial.
 Mental well-being is even more important: Your personality drives your company.
 If you start to fall apart, your company will, too.

 People will tell you business isn’t personal.
 That’s utter crap.